Techatonic/Sudoku-Solver-Generator/README.md

-# Sudoku-Solver
+# Sudoku-Solver-Generator

-Classic Sudoku solver using a backtracking recursive method.
+Classic Sudoku solver and generator, both using a backtracking recursive method.